syl3r86/gm-notes/README.md

 # About this fork
 I am not the author of this module.
-This is just a quick test to make it work on Foundry v.
-9.249
+This is just a quick test to make it work on later Foundry versions.

 # GM Notes